History of Thrissur district: Etymology

 The word Kunnamkulam can be derived from the words kunnu (mountain) and kulam (ponds).
 There are several small hills in this area (Aduputty, Cherukunnu, Kizhoor, Kakkad Mission Kunnu, etc.) interspersed with the numerous ponds of the area (Eeenjakulam, Ayyankulam, Madurakulam, Chattukulam, etc.).
 One of the major spots within the town is the Parayil Angadi (market among rocks).
 The terrain condition and geological aspect of the area has led to the name.
 Kunnamkulam town has its own remote antiquity as is evident from the history.
 It was a part of Mahodayapattanam, the capital of Chera Dynasty.

 History tells about the cross installed by Thomas the Apostle, at Chattukulangara (a part of Arthat in Kunnamkulam).
 During the invasion of Tippu Sultan the Christians from Chattakulangara migrated to Kunnamkulam town.

 Manakulam, Cheralayam and Kakkaad (the suburbs of Kunnamkulam) were the seats of the Nambidis of Manakulam, Ayinikur and Kakkad Karanavappad respectively.
 They were collectively known as Thalappilli Rajas and belonged to three branches of the same dynasty.

 The history of Kunnamkulam goes back to the Paleolithic age.
 The Kakkaad cave and Chowannur cave support this fact.
 It is said that this place was part of ‘MahodayaPattanam’ and was known as ‘Kunnamkulangare’.
 C. Achutha Menon in the Cochin State Manual says that, “it is in fact the chief center of the Orthodox Christians of the State, and there are several of their old churches in the town and its neighborhood”.

 Moreover, “Most of the oldest and wealthiest Christian families are to be found in Kunnamkulam”.
-Cheruvathoor, Pulikkottil, Chungath, Kollannoor, Panakkal, Paramel, Thengungal, Cheeran, Kanjirathingal, Moolapath, Tholath, Kakkassery and Emmatty are the most prominent among them.
+Cheruvathoor, Pulikkottil, Chungath, Kollannoor, Panakkal, Mekkattukulam, Paramel, Thengungal, Cheeran, Kanjirathingal, Moolapath, Tholath, Kakkassery and Emmatty are the most prominent among them.
 The competition for ascendancy between these wealthy families, opened up new dimensions in the development of printing and other literary activities.
 Panakkal Chakku, Cheru, Thengungal Ittoop, Varu and Koothur Paramel Iyyu Uttoop were arbitrators of some of these families.
 It is said that the Christian families were settled earlier at Chattukulangare shifted to Kunnamkulam after the invasion of Tippu in 1789.
 They were invited by the Thalappilli Rajas, provided residences and places of worship.
 They resided on both sides of the street.
 This may have helped to avoid threat from Tippu against Thalappilli Rajas.

 Those settled on both sides of the street started trade and business, and began a new era of transaction.